Dare to Hope UK, founded March 2018

 Dare to Hope’s first major project is book initiative, Project 28 Shades of Grey, which aims to form a peer community of support for those who have been or are affected by poor mental health.

 “Life can be likened to shades of grey.
 The good times are white, the bad times black and the rest in between.
-Since having experienced poor mental health throughout my life and wanting to help others, for my 28th I came up with an idea of forming a peer support community, through a book, for those affected by poor mental health.
+Since having experienced poor mental health throughout my life, I wanted to help others, so, for my 28th I came up with an idea of forming a peer support community, through a book, for those affected by poor mental health.
 When you realise you are not alone it boosts your morale enabling you to dare to hope again.” – Elysse

 What is #Project28ShadesofGrey ?

-A story has the power to ignite a flame, we may not know each other but we fight together
+A story has the power to ignite an inner flame – we fight together

 Project 28 Shades of Grey is a revolutionary global initiative, starting in the UK, dedicated to forming a peer support community & positive attitude towards mental health, through the idea of a book containing many real life stories.
 Reading real journeys from despair to hope and accomplishment are a great comfort to those unable to see an end to their pain.